Hatfield and Newhampton: 19th and early 20th century

 By the 1880s the ecclesiastical parish was part of the Leominster rural deanery of the Diocese of Hereford.
 St Leonard's chancel, which had been restored in 1878 for £250, is described as containing "distinct traces of Saxon work, but... rebuilt in Early English and later styles", and is listed with a stained glass window of Munich glass dedicated to Thomas Ashton of Middleton, Lancashire, who had lived at Hatfield Court and who died in 1869.
 Remains of a Saxon doorway was noted in the north wall of the nave, while the chancel had been restored in 1878 by the trustees of the Hatfield estate.
 Because of restricted revenues, the incumbency had become a vicarage discharged from paying annates—first year's revenues together with one tenth of the income in all succeeding years—which were kept within the parish and were valued at £115 yearly.
 The vicar was also curate-in-charge at the neighbouring parish of Pudleston, later living there and becoming its rector.
 The parish registers were dated to 1615, and church seating capacity was 100.
 A charity of 15 shillings yearly was distributed in the form of bread.
 The Primitive Methodists had a chapel which had been built in 1869.

 The civil parish, "with a scattered population", was 3 mi north from Steens Bridge railway station on the uncompleted Worcester, Bromyard and Leominster Railway section of the Great Western Railway.
-In 1884, under a Local Government Order under the Divided Parishes Act, part of Docklow parish was amalgamatedwith Hatfield.
+In 1884, under a Local Government Order under the Divided Parishes and Poor Law Amendment Act 1882, part of Docklow parish was amalgamatedwith Hatfield.
 By 1887 the enlarged 1852 parish free school, complete with a residence for the schoolmistress, had become a mixed National School with a capacity for 100 pupils, and attended on average by 53-54 children, with some from neighbouring Docklow.
 The parish mail service, which included a pillar letter box near the church, and a post office with sub-postmaster, provided for mail processed through Leominster, with the nearest money order and telegraph offices at Tenbury in 1885, and Bredenbury in 1895.